 🔍 Exploring 5G : Delving into 5G standalone Qos between me and Tech explorer 📶

-💬 **You**: As someone delving into the intricacies of 5G, I’m intrigued by the differences between Non-Standalone (NSA) and Standalone (SA) networking architectures.
-Could you elaborate on how SA networking differs from NSA networking?
+💬 You: As someone delving deeper into the intricacies involved in 5G, I’m intrigued by the differences between Non-Standalone (NSA) and Standalone (SA) networking architectures.
+Could you elaborate on the way standalone architectures impact QoS and differ from NSA networking?

-💬 **Tech Expert**: Certainly!
-In SA networking, the core network is the 5G core network (5GC), replacing the EPC used in NSA networking.
+💬 Tech Expert: Certainly!
+In SA networking, the core network is the 5G core network (5GC).
+This replaces the EPC used in NSA networking.
 Additionally, the base station is the gNodeB instead of the eNodeB.
 SA networking exhibits lower delay, higher data rates, and increased connection capacity compared to NSA networking.
-Moreover, SA networking introduces higher Quality of Service (QoS) requirements for services, necessitating a new QoS architecture to enhance service identification and management flexibility.
+Moreover, SA networking introduces higher Quality of Service (QoS) requirements for services.
+Therefore, this necessitates a new QoS architecture to enhance service identification and management flexibility.
+Indeed, delving into 5G standalone QoS is essential for understanding these new requirements and service improvements.

 💬 You: That’s quite insightful!
 I’m particularly interested in understanding how QoS management is handled in SA networking.
 Can you shed some light on that?

-💬 **Tech Expert**: In SA networking, QoS management is based on QoS flows, analogous to EPS bearers in NSA networking.
+💬 Tech Expert: In SA networking, QoS management is based on QoS flows, analogous to EPS bearers in NSA networking.
 The network utilizes QoS flows as fundamental units for Service Data Flows (SDFs).
-SDFs between the core network and User Equipment (UE) are transmitted through QoS flows, while Data Radio Bearers (DRBs) are utilized between UEs and gNodeBs over the air interface.
-To map QoS flows to DRBs, 5G introduces the Service Data Adaptation Protocol (SDAP) layer, added exclusively to the user plane.
-This layer facilitates the addition of QoS Flow Identifiers (QFIs) in data packets and maps one or more QoS flows to a DRB.
+SDFs between the core network and User Equipment (UE) are transmitted through QoS flows.
+In addition, Data Radio Bearers (DRBs) are utilized between UEs and gNodeBs over the air interface.
+To map QoS flows to DRBs, 5G introduces the Service Data Adaptation Protocol (SDAP) layer.
+This layer is added exclusively to the user plane.
+It facilitates the addition of QoS Flow Identifiers (QFIs) in data packets.
+Furthermore, it maps one or more QoS flows to a DRB.
+Delving further into 5G standalone QoS architecture reveals how these mapping strategies improve data flow management.

 💬 You: Ah, I see.
 So, how do these mapping relationships between QoS flows and DRBs function in SA networking?